How NDIS Funding Works: A Simple Guide to NDIS Budgets, Categories, and Plan Management

 Understanding NDIS Budgets

-• Daily support services may be funded under Core Supports
+• Daily support services fall under Core Supports

-• Skill-building programs may fall under Capacity Building Supports
+• Skill development programs fall under Capacity Building

 NDIS Plan Management Options